RicVic95/Project-Portfolio/README.md

 ### Courses and Certifications
 - Data Analyst Associate by Data Camp.
 Credential ID: DAA0014473618699
-- Data Scientist by Data Camp (In Progress) - Est. completion: October 2024
+- Data Scientist by Data Camp.
+(Certification in Progress)
 - Python For Machine Learning and Data Science by José Portilla.
 - SQL Bootcamp by José Portilla.
 - Python Bootcamp by José